yesihaveidea/myrtille/DOCUMENTATION.md

 The start remote application from url feature only works on Windows Servers editions (starting from Server 2012) and only if the program is allowed to run (remoteApp policy).
 See notes and limitations.

+On Windows Home Editions, there are several workarounds to start an application automatically on start.
+You can for example set a Group Policy or define a startup program in registry (HKey_Current_User\Software\Microsoft\Windows\CurrentVersion\Run).

 ### Syntax
 https://myserver/Myrtille/?__EVENTTARGET=&__EVENTARGUMENT=&server=server&domain=domain[optional]&user=user&passwordHash=passwordHash&program=program[optional]&width=width(px)[optional]&height=height(px)[optional]&connect=Connect%21